matthew-brett/pydagogue/git_annex_from_scratch.md

 cd my-repo
 ```

-When we do `git init` we have the usual `.git` directories — this is, so far, a normal Git repository.
+When we do `git init` we have the usual `.git` subdirectories — this is, so
+far, a normal Git repository.

 ```{code-cell}
 git init